List of Seljuk caravanserais in Turkey

-The name of the han or kervansaray is shown in the first column.
-In everyday speech sometimes the name of the han or kervansaray is merged with the suffix han (i.e. Boz → Bozhan).
+The name of the caravanserai is shown in the first column.
+In everyday speech, the name is sometimes merged with the suffix han (e.g. Boz → Bozhan).
 The people who commissioned the construction are shown in the second column.
-They were generally sultans (like Alaeddin Keykubad I), mothers of sultans (like Melike Mahperi), atabegs (like Ertokuş), governors (like Karasungur), but occasionally persons with no official status.
-The approximate date of construction is shown in the third column and the location of the han or kervansaray with reference to the end points of the road is shown in the last column.
-(Where applicable, the name of the location is also given.)
+They were generally sultans (like Alaeddin Keykubad I), mothers of sultans (like Melike Mahperi), atabegs (like Ertokuş), governors (like Karasungur), or occasionally persons with no official status.
+The approximate date of construction is shown in the third column and the location of the caravanserai is shown in the last column with reference to the end points of the road.
+Where applicable, the name of the location is also given.